GiovanniSortino/MyProject/Tracking Pedestrian/README.md

 The system manages people entering and leaving the frame, assigning new identities to people not previously tracked and removing those who have left the video.

 4. Visualization of results: The bounding boxes of the detected people are protected on each frame with an identifying label.
 The matplotlib library is used for visualization.

+The project can definitely be improved by avoiding many id switches and avoiding assigning such high id's.